seyoka/ISE-Submission-Portfolio/README.md

 After using these commands, you are able to use `apple_cert.csr` in order to generate certificates in the apple developer portal.

-**I was on the only one on my team with a MAC to generate CSR certs so this entire task was directed to me.
+**I was on the only one on my team with a MAC, apple prefer you with an apple device generate CSR certs so this entire task was directed to me.
 Theres very little documentation for this stuff online its mostly guess work**